opensearch-project/documentation-website/_dashboards/visualize/geojson-regionmaps.md

 {: .note}
 ### Step 1: Create a region map visualization

-To create your own custom vector map, upload a JSON file that contains GEO data for your customized regional maps.
+To create a custom vector map, upload a JSON file that contains GEO data for your customized regional maps.
 The JSON file contains vector layers for visualization.

 1. Prepare a JSON file to upload.
 Make sure the file has either a .geojson or .json extension.
 1. On the top menu bar, go to **OpenSearch Dashboards > Visualize**.